 - Opens to allow blood to leave the heart from the left ventricle through the aorta and the body.

 - Prevents the backflow of blood from the aorta to the left ventricle.

 - The valve is properly formed and flexible.

-- The valve should open all the way so that the right amount of blood can pass through.
+- The valve should open all the way so the blood can pass through.

-- The valve closes tightly so that no blood leaks back into the chamber.
+- The valve should close tightly so no blood leaks backwards into the chamber.